sebastianchristopher/Java8OCANotes/README.md

   - Wrapper types cannot be widened to another wrapper type (e.g. a Byte cannot widen to an Integer).
   - Primitive types cannot be widened and then boxed (e.g. a byte cannot widen to an int and then be boxed as an Integer).
   - (*this is similar to how this won't compile without casting:* `Long x = 3; // DOES NOT COMPILE`)
-* the following is the order in which an int would be matched
+* the following is the order in which an int would be matched:
 ```java
 public class MatchingOverloadedMethods {
 	public static void main(String... args){